What Does a VPN Hide (And Why That Matters in 2025)

 Not completely.

-It hides your IP address and makes it harder to link your activity back to you - but it doesn’t:
+A VPN hides your IP address and makes it harder to link your activity back to you - but it doesn’t:

 • Mask your identity if you're logged into accounts (like Gmail, YouTube, or Instagram)